garylirocks/quickrefs/microsoft-entra-id.markdown

   - Has a shared email address, calendar and SharePoint site, OneNote notebook
   - You could create a team in Teams from a group
 - **Distribution**
-  - A groups of email addresses (could have external email addresses)
+  - A group of email addresses (could have external email addresses)

 Membership types: